TELLERVO f Finnish Mythology

 , which was derived from Finnish terhen

 .
 In the Finnish epic the Kalevala

 Terhenetär is a sprite associated with mist and forests.

 , perhaps influenced by the Latin word terra

 TERRELL m English

-From an English surname which was probably derived from the Norman French nickname tirel "to pull"
+From an English surname that was probably derived from the Norman French nickname tirel "to pull"

 TERRY (1) m & f English

-From an English surname which was derived from the medieval name Thierry
+From an English surname that was derived from the medieval name Thierry

 , a Norman French form of THEODORIC